-Righting Wrongs: A Journal of Human Rights.
-Entering its third year, Righting Wrongs is a peer-reviewed academic journal that provides space for students to explore human rights issues, challenge current actions and frameworks, and engage in problem-solving aimed at tackling some of the world’s most pressing issues.
+Righting Wrongs: A Journal of Human Rights is a peer-reviewed academic journal that provides space for students to explore human rights issues, challenge current actions and frameworks, and engage in problem-solving aimed at tackling some of the world’s most pressing issues.
 The Institute for Human Rights and Humanitarian Studies at Webster University is currently soliciting undergraduate research papers, book reviews, opinion pieces, and photo essays for possible publication.

-The third issue of Righting Wrongs will be published online in May 2013.
+We are currently soliciting submissions for our December 2023 issue.
 The blind peer-review process will be conducted by student editors and reviewers at Webster University, under the supervision of faculty advisors.
 Submissions are accepted from undergraduate students at universities around the world.
 Submissions are not accepted from graduate students, and papers must be written in English.
 Submissions should not be already published in (or under publication consideration at) another journal.

-The deadline for submissions is January 7, 2013.
-Authors should receive a decision no later than March 2013.
-For more information and writing resources, please visit the Righting Wrongs web site at www.webster.edu/rightingwrongs.
+The next deadline for submissions is May 22, 2023.
+Authors should receive a decision no later than September 2023.